 There are three parts of the armed forces: the Army, the Royal Air Force and the Royal Navy (which includes the Royal Marines).
 The three branches of the armed forces may work together on assignments but they have very distinct structures and responsibilities.
 Graduates are recruited into all three divisions, usually as officers – the managers of the military world.
 Roles range from hands-on operational positions to behind-the-scenes work.

 To join the Army as an officer, you can apply online or via an Army Careers Centre.
-After you've passed the initial health screening, a preliminary interview and a medical assessment, you'll be invited to attend the Army Officer Selection Board for a selection briefing, fitness tests, and assessment of your intellectual abilities, practical skills and leadership potential.
-If you're successful, you'll be eligible to begin training at the Royal Military Academy Sandhurst (RMAS).
+After you've passed the initial health screening and a preliminary interview to discover your strengths and what you could work on, you'll be invited to attend the assessment centre.
+This will involve a full medical examination, physical and mental tests, team exercises and a talk about your career options.
+If you're successful, you'll be eligible to begin training.

 To join the Royal Navy as an officer you apply online via the Royal Navy website.
 You can also contact the recruitment team by phone to explore your options.
-The first stage in the process is the Naval Service recruiting test (NSRT), which assesses your general reasoning, verbal ability, numeracy and mechanical comprehension.
+After filling out an application, you will undertake the Naval Service Recruiting Test (NSRT), which assesses your general reasoning, verbal ability, numeracy and mechanical comprehension.

 What qualifications and skills do I need to work in the emergency services and armed forces?